mbrand12/t10-dungeon/README.md

  class EntranceRoom < Room

-   # Entrance must have 2 doors for the dungeon generator to work.
+   # Entrance must have at least 2 doors for the dungeon generator to work.
    DOORS = 2

    def initialize